yosemitebandit/vebsite/content/notes/rainwater-harvesting.md

 and with our hosts from the Central Buganda University.
 An assessment team had visited the community in 2006 and, working with CBU, determined that clean water access was an area where we could lend a hand.
-That group decided rainwater harvesting and a small handwashing campaign was the way to go.
+That group decided rainwater harvesting and a small hand washing campaign was the way to go.

 <!--more-->

-Back stateside, I joined on and started conducting some rainwater harvesting simulations based on the size of the communities, some info on the catchment buildings and weather data for the area.
+Back stateside, I started conducting some rainwater harvesting simulations based on the size of the communities, some info on the catchment buildings and weather data from the area.
-This gave us estimates of supply and demand which we used to size several rainwater harvesting tanks (Uganda has one and sometimes two rainy seasons so the goal was to store enough water to get people through the dry spells).
+This gave us estimates of supply and demand which we used to size several rainwater harvesting tanks (Uganda has one and sometimes two rainy seasons.
+Our goal was to store enough water to get people through the dry spells).

 I got picked for the travel team and jumped in to the literature on the construction